 Statement of Purpose

 The UBL Commodities Subcommittee is dedicated to developing and implementing standardized UBL document types and semantic library entries to support the trading and procurement processes of commodities.
-These commodities encompass a wide range of raw materials and primary agricultural products crucial to global supply chains and trade systems.
+These commodities encompass a wide range of raw and recycled materials and primary agricultural products crucial to global supply chains and trade systems.
 Our goal is to enhance the efficiency, transparency, and reliability of electronic trading and procurement in commodities markets through standardization, fostering better integration with existing systems, and ensuring compliance with international regulatory frameworks.

 Scope of Work